-Last updated on May 3, 2021, and reviewed every weekday for accuracy.
+Last updated on October 19, 2021, and reviewed every weekday for accuracy.

 We encourage everyone to refer to official government sources of information (see below), and please follow health and safety protocols, such as: frequently washing your hands with soap and water; avoiding touching your eyes, nose, and mouth; staying at least 2 metres (6 feet) away from other people; and wearing a mask in enclosed public spaces and in situations where physical distancing is not possible (including when outdoors).
-We also recommend that you download the COVID Alert app.

 For additional COVID-19 related information, visit the following websites: